fastly/fastly-test-blog/README.md

 # Fastly Test Blog

 This is a blog style application with fake content that can be cached and purged using Fastly.
+See the related [blog post](https://www.fastly.com/blog/introducing-our-open-source-app-training/) for an overview.

 ### Installation